TobiObeck/MLinPractice/Documentation.md

 Baseline?
 ### 2. Precision :
 Precision provides the information regarding the quality of a positive prediction made by the model.
 As Accuracy is very simple metrics it does not provide information of how precise/accurate your model is out of those predicted positive, how many of them are actual positive.
 This is the reason we decide to calculate Precision of model as well.

+### 3. Recall:
+Recall gives us intuation regarding how many of the Actual Positives our model capture through labeling it as Positive (True Positive).
+We can use this metric to select best model when we are dealing with dataset that as high cost associated with false negative

 ### 3. Cohen's kappa :
 We are dealing with an imbalance class, meaning we have data set with only _ % of viral tweet and _% nonviral tweet.
 And Cohen’s kappa statistic is a very good measure that can handle very well an dataset with imbalanced class.